Rabat I

 Rabat I (1616/7 - 1644/5) was a ruler of the Kingdom of Sennar.
 According to James Bruce, he was the son of Badi I.

 He intrigued in Ethiopian politics a number of times.
 Early in his reign he detained the Coptic bishop Abba Yeshaq, who had passed through Sennar on his way to Ethiopia.
 A later act was his attempt to convert Saga Krestos, the son of Emperor Yaqob of Ethiopia, to Islam, which resulted in Saga Krestos' departure.

 In response to a slave raid by Emperor Susenyos of Ethiopia in 1619, Rabat led a great army against the Ethiopians, and slew one of the Imperial officials, a Muslim named Muhammed Sayed.
-In response, Emperor Susenyos marched to the border and defeated Rabat's army.
+In response, Emperor Susenyos marched to the border and was defeated by Rabat's army.